 Failure to complete the Activation on MyAP will mean that the school coordinator cannot submit your exam order.
 Fees will automatically be refunded and no exam ordered.

 There will be no waiting list and no stand-by testing.

-Can I submit payment for all my exams at once?
+Can I submit payment for all my Fall and Spring courses’ exams at once?

-Students will not be to complete the Join Code step for an exam or a course until that course has commenced.
+Students will not be to complete the Join Code and Activation step for a course/exam until that course has commenced.